kungfusheep/random_debug_word/README.md

 }
 ```

-Two other commands exist; `"go_debug_print_word"` and `"print_word"` which print a single Printf statement containing the random word with no other parameters, and just prints the word by itself, respectively.
+Three other commands exist; `"go_debug_print_word"`, `"remove_go_debug_print"` and `"print_word"` which print a single Printf statement containing the random word with no other parameters, deletes all occurences of inserted debug printf's in the current buffer and just prints the word by itself, respectively.

 ## Example